urkx/MIPS32Emulator/README.md

 A MIPS32 emulator written in Python.

 ### TODO
-- Add full instructions set
+- Add full instruction set
 - Write some test programs